Sense8: Casting

 On June 20, 2014, Deadline Hollywood announced the cast of the eight lead characters, along with Freema Agyeman, Naveen Andrews, Daryl Hannah, Alfonso Herrera, Eréndira Ibarra, and Terence Mann.
 For the roles of those characters living outside of America, the filmmakers wanted to assemble a cast of international actors that matched the nationality of their respective characters, if possible.
 For example, Doona Bae, Tina Desai, and Max Riemelt are from Seoul, Mumbai, and Berlin like their respective characters.
 Jamie Clayton is a trans woman like the character she plays.
-In November, Deadline Hollywood wrote than Christian Oliver had joined the cast as a recurring villain.
+In November, Deadline Hollywood wrote that Christian Oliver had joined the cast as a recurring villain.

 On April 26, 2016, Deadline Hollywood reported that Aml Ameen abruptly left production a couple of episodes into filming of the second season over a conflict with Lana Wachowski that started during the table read for the season and progressively got worse.
 Subsequent to Ameen's departure, the role of Capheus was recast to Toby Onwumere after a seven-day auditioning process.
 Earlier in April, Kick Gurry revealed he had been cast in the second season.
 In May, Deadline Hollywood reported Ben Cole had been cast as Todd, a sensate who would rather be "normal".
 In September, Sylvester McCoy reportedly revealed he filmed three or four episodes of the second season.